 - Putting in place the legal and policy frameworks that support restoration.
 For example: - Vihiga County: put in place climate change governance structures down to ward level. - Baringo County: Baringo County Climate Change Policy 2021, the Baringo County Climate Change Act 2022, Baringo County Sustainable Charcoal Act 2016 and a draft Forest Act. - Nakuru County: Finalizing the sustainable Forest Management Tree Growing Bill, Climate Change Act, Sustainable Energy Access, and Climate Action Plan that stipulates how stakeholders' involvement in this sector can be very important. - Nyeri County: Nyeri Forest Management and Conservation Act Policy, Environmental Management Act, and Climate Change Fund Regulations. - Integration into Forest and Landscape Restoration (FLR) programs into the County Integrated Development Plans (CIDPs).
-For example: - Nakuru County: Mainstreaming all the landscape restoration programmes in all sectors within the CIDPs. - Taita Taveta County: Developing the third generation CIDP currently.
-That will push to integrate and mainstream climate actions and interventions throughout the sectors and across the sectors. - Taita Taveta has been able to ensure that forest restoration is one of the key items that has been given prominence, especially following the presidential directive of planting around 15 billion trees by 2032. - The county has set aside restoration programs that are targeting particularly the catchment areas i.e., the Taita hills which have undergone a lot of degradation.
+For example: - Nakuru County: Mainstreaming all the landscape restoration programmes in all sectors within the CIDPs. - Vihiga County - Taita Taveta County: Developing the third generation CIDP at the moment.
+Pushing to integrate and mainstream climate actions and interventions throughout the sectors and across the sectors. - Taita Taveta has been able to ensure that forest restoration is one of the key items that has been given prominence, especially following the presidential directive of planting around 15 billion trees by 2032. - The county has set aside restoration programs that are targeting particularly the catchment areas i.e., the Taita hills which have undergone a lot of degradation.

-- Set out to promote tree growing especially around the hilltop areas where most farming takes place. - Roll-out farm tree planting initiative by promoting tree crops like macadamia and avocado trees in the highlands. - Focusing on fruit tree growing particularly mango and citrus fruits in the lowlands. - Developing and implementing restoration plans and programs.For example: - Vihiga County: The restoration of the Maragoli Hills Forest led by the Vihiga County Government with support from partners like the Kenya Forest Service and Ministry of Energy.
-Expanding the school greening program.
-Thus, 100,000 tree seedlings have been set aside for this program. - Nakuru County: Vigorous awareness education on conservation, protection and restoration of forest landscapes. - Nyeri County: - Undertaking restoration, conservation, and agroforestry activities and programs.
-For example, the county greening programme in conjunction with other stakeholders, particularly the Agriculture Department. - Distribution of fruit seedlings, including indigenous seedlings - Encourage farmers and community groups to use boundary planting and also setting up woodlots in a few areas especially in the semiarid area of Kyeni,Nyeri. - Another program being implemented is the Wangari Maathai Program.
-It was launched in February 2021 and aims to plant 10 million trees in 5 years. - The program involves raising tree nurseries from secondary schools, churches, chief camps, which is done in conjunction with the Archdiocese of Nyeri and the Ministry of Environment and Forestry. - So far, they have engaged 90 schools under phase 1 of the project.
-These nurseries are expected to produce not less than 500,000 tree seedlings by January 2023 for distribution to institutions for planting.
+- Set out to promote tree growing especially around the hilltop areas where most farming takes place. - Roll-out farm tree planting initiative by promoting tree crops like macadamia and especially promoting macadamia and avocado trees in the highlands. - Focusing on promoting mango trees and citrus in the lowlands. - Baringo County: - Environmental sensitization and awareness programs whereby at least annually we organize 60 awareness sessions through barazas and also training of community groups.
+CFAs and Charcoal Producer Associations, community groups like the ones for water management. - Promotion of tree planting programs. - Implementing restoration programs.
+For example: - Vihiga County: The restoration of the Maragoli Hills Forest led by the Vihiga County Government with support from partners like the Kenya Forest Service and Ministry of Energy. - Nakuru County: Vigorous awareness education on conservation, protection and restoration of forest landscapes. - Nyeri County: - Undertaking restoration, conservation, and agroforestry activities. - Doing the county greening program in conjunction with other stakeholders, particularly the Agriculture Department. - Giving out a lot of fruit seedlings together with indigenous seedlings.
+So that if they take care of the fruit seedlings they will remember not to touch the indigenous. - Encouraged farmers and community groups to use boundary planting and also coming up with woodlots in a few areas especially in the semi-arid area of Kyeni,Nyeri.

+- The Wangari Maathai Program launched in February 2021: - A program targeting 10 million trees at the end of 5 years. - The program involves raising tree nurseries from secondary schools, churches, chief camps, which is done in conjunction with the catholic church (Archdiocese of Nyeri) together with the support of the Ministry of Environment and Forestry. - Engaged 90 schools under phase 1 of the project.
+Expecting not less than 500,000 tree seedlings by January to be given out to institutions for planting.